 If you can lay your hands on some pieces of cat litter instead, follow the same procedure to get the fog off your watch.

 3) How to Remove Condensation from Watch using Direct sunlight

 On sunny days, you might use direct sunlight to evaporate the condensation and defog your watch.
 Remove the back of the watch (if it is easily removable) and lie the watch face and crystal directed downwards in a position where the sunlight can warm it.
 Allow the watch in sunlight for some time and check it regularly to prevent overheating.

 4) Alternative heat source

-If it is possible to remove the back of your watch, use a blow dryer on low heat to dry the inside of the watch.
+If it is possible to remove the back of your watch, and the battery.
+Use a blow dryer on low heat to dry the inside of the watch.
 Using an alternative heat source is very intuitive.

-Place the blow dryer a few centimeters away to reduce the level of heat the watch gets.
-If possible, do this outside in super cold weather so you end up with the lowest dew point inside your watch when you are done.
-Allow the watch to cool before you put it back together.
+Place the hair dryer a few centimeters away to reduce the level of heat the watch gets.
+If possible, use the hair dryer in the open air so you end up with the lowest dew point inside your watch when you are done.
+Allow the watch to cool for a couple of hours before you put it back together.

 How to prevent condensation in your watches.